Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Methodology

 \subsubsection{Human Generation}

+Human authors were recruited from undergraduate students enrolled in a university cybersecurity program or honors students taking a course on deception during Winter semester 2023.
+All students had learned about techniques used in phishing attacks and had practiced creating them as part of a class.
+They were given 15 minutes of time during classes to write up to 4 messages, each based on a different randomly selected user and prompt.
+Students received extra credit for their participation.
+Based on observations, students were highly invested in the task as evidenced by a lack of discussion or participation in other activities.
+A few stayed longer than the 15 minutes to finish their messages.

-The human authors were undergraduate students enrolled in a university cybersecurity program during the Winter Semester 2023.
-Students generated spear phishing messages based on the data provided to them about their target, though names were changed to maintain participant privacy.
-Messages were entered into an online survey along with some demographic data about the authors including name, gender, age group, and technical ability.
-Authors were also asked to assess their understanding and experience relative to spear phishing.
-Authors were then provided with four prompts containing information about their target and then were asked to generate a message that would attempt to phish that target based on that information.
-After each prompt, the author was asked to assess their confidence in the ability of the message to trick the target.
+Authors typed their spear phishing messages into an online survey tool that allowed for emojis and had a text box that approximated the size/length of a standard SMS message.
+They were provided with 4 randomly selected prompts containing information about their target, then asked to generate an SMS spear phishing message that would use that information in a way that would get the user to click on a link.
+After each prompt, the author was asked to assess their confidence in the ability of the message to deceive the target.
+They also answered questions about their age group, sex, technical ability, and understanding and experience relative to spear phishing.

-Ninety-nine students participated in the survey, with the intent of creating a balanced pool of message contributions across demographics.
-In total, 297 messages were gathered and screened for invalid entries that were not spear phishing messages.
-On messages that have no link, or have placeholders for links, we modified the message to include a generic tinyurl.
-In cases where there are more than two valid messages for each topic (work, hobbies, social) for each target, two were selected at random to proceed to the next phase.
-246 human-authored messages were retained and prepared for the next phase.
+Ninety-nine student authors participated, with the intent of creating a balanced pool of message contributions across demographics.
+In total, 363 messages were gathered and screened for invalid entries that were not spear phishing messages or were obviously problematic (e.g., not completed).
+In cases where a user included only a placeholder for a link (e.g., "[link]") we replaced with a generic tinyurl link.

+We expected that some human authors may not have created valid messages.
+For this reason, we collected at least 3 messages for each target/topic combination (e.g., target15/hobbie), even though we ultimately only showed targets 2 messages per topic.
+To give the human authors the best chance, all messages underwent an additional review by our team, which include two cybersecurity professors that teach courses that cover social engineering.
+We excluded any messages that were incomplete, did not include a prompt to click a link, or were of obviously low quality.
+In cases where there were more than two valid messages for each topic (work, hobbies, social) for each target, two were selected at random to proceed to the next phase.
+All in all, 246 human-authored messages were retained and prepared for the next phase.
+This process helped counter potential problems of having students be the authors of spear phishing messages.